zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.qnn.md

 Get the ONNX model.

-Is None if the model was not fitted.
+Is None if the model is not fitted.

 **Returns:**